 “Tribal sovereign immunity is based in the inherent sovereignty of tribal governments.
 Tribes cannot be forced to waive their own immunity.
-NARF stands by the Oglala Sioux Tribe in its commitment to protect its tribal sovereign immunity with this appeal,” said Native American Rights Fund (NARF) Staff Attorney Samantha Kelty.
+NARF stands by the Oglala Sioux Tribe in its commitment to protect its tribal sovereign immunity with this appeal,” said Native American Rights Fund (NARF) Staff Attorney Samantha Blencke.

-The City of Martin issued a letter demanding the Tribe to pay an unknown amount of exorbitant attorney and administrative fees or waive its sovereign tribal immunity in order to receive public records.
-While the Examiners’ March 2024 decision found the Tribe’s public records request to be reasonable and required the city to calculate costs according to a set fee schedule, The Tribe is appealing the decision to approve the city’s demand that the Tribe either pre-pay estimated costs or waive tribal sovereign immunity.
-Such a requirement is contrary to public records laws.
+While the Examiners’ decision found the Tribe’s public records request to be reasonable and required the city to calculate costs according to a set fee schedule, the Tribe is appealing because the decision still allowed the City of Martin to demand that, unlike other record requestors, the Tribe must either pre-pay estimated costs or waive tribal sovereign immunity.
+Such a requirement is contrary to the South Dakota public records law and federal precedent.

 More About the Oglala Sioux Tribe’s Public Records’ Request